-The clubhouse itself is home to scouts, civic committees and boards, fire safety training and disaster preparedness staging provided by the SHFPD, and is our polling place.
-At times the building hums with exercise classes, childrens team building events and parties, and special holiday events.
+The clubhouse is home to scouts, civic committees and boards, fire safety training and disaster preparedness staging provided by the SHFPD, and is our polling place.
+At times the building has hummed with exercise classes, children’s team building events and parties, and special holiday events.
 It is also offered to rent on a space available basis for family celebrations, dinners, dances, classes, etc.Inquire here about rentals.

 A Community Center is Part of our Charter.
 Now it is our turn to carry it forward.

 The SHHA Articles of Incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
 Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the generous contributions and volunteer labor by the men, women, and children of Sleepy Hollow.
 Featured in a Sunset Magazine article of November 1956, the SHHA clubhouse became a model for other Bay Area communities.
 View the Sunset Magazine article.

 The full spirit and cooperation of the homeowners of the 1950’s became the inspiration for the remodeling and renovations of the clubhouse in 1985.
 Today the clubhouse and its huge beamed hall and grand old fire place are the keeper of over 65 years of shared laughs and loves, joys and jigs, toils and tributes, and dozens of bins of well-used decorations from celebrations and competitions past.